Joshua-omolewa/Covid-19-analysis/README.md

 ![covid](https://github.com/Joshua-omolewa/Covid-19-analysis/blob/main/Covid%20Dataset/images/covid%2019%20.gif)

 ## BRIEF INFO ON COVID-19
 Coronavirus (COVID) is a family of viruses that are named after their spiky crown as shown in the image above.
 The novel coronavirus, also known as SARS-CoV-2, is a contagious respiratory virus that first reported in Wuhan, China.
 On 2/11/2020, the World Health Organization designated the name COVID-19 for the disease caused by the novel coronavirus.There are many variant of the virus.
-This project aims at exploring COVID-19 in Canada through data analysis.
+This project aims at exploring the effect of COVID-19 in Canada through data analysis.

 # Data Sources
 This repository contains data and code used to get and clean data from